 Water: Regular watering during the summer but sparingly during the winter.

 The x Alworthia ‘Black Gem’ is still doing fine on the front porch.
 It’s a little hard to describe the light there, but I think the succulents get plenty.
 I just have to remember to water since there is a roof overhead.
-It may do well in full sun on the back porch and may transfer a few succulents there to experiment.

 There is very little information online about this plant so hopefully, I can contribute a little experience as time goes by.